Dvirules/StudentsRestAPI/README.md

 # StudentsRestAPI
- A backend REST API that handles HTTP requests on a local DB which holds students, written in C#
+ A backend REST web API that handles HTTP requests on a local DB which holds students, written in C#